azlapuz09/IoT-Greenhouse-Webapp/README.md

+# PLEASE FOR THE LOVE OF GOD, DO NOT COMMIT TO MAIN UNLESS ZION APPROVES!!!!

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.